PasheProject/Pashes.Devs.Site/index.md

 DotConnect is excited to host first Global Dev Connection Webnair on Edge Computing.
 Event date and topics will be published later.
 But if you can't wait, you can check [here](events/global-dev-con-egde-computing) to learn more details.

 ## Becoming a Member User Group

+Current member groups are available [here](/member-groups).

 User groups can apply to become member ogranization.

-Guidelines will be published soon.
+If you're confident that you're group is eligible and want to connect with other user groups, add your group [here](/member-groups) and create a pull request.

+In the pull request include details about your group and why you think your user group is eligible.